- Define bioexclusion and biocontainment

 Livestock Loading and Unloading

 Animal loading areas are always a weakness.
-The race is often not long enough, or far enough away from the buildings.
+The ramp is often not long enough, or far enough away from the buildings.
 It should go through the perimeter and have an assembly yard at each end with the outer yard washable and draining away from the unit.
 Truck drivers should not come into the unit, they should remain on the ramp and likewise, the farmer should not go onto the truck.

 Disinfection and Disinfectants